JulianNicholls/Raspberry-Pi-Misc/README.md

 and reverse filled rectangle, and outputting text which shows how long each redraw takes (~114-118ms on my RPi2).

+### show_ip

+Show the IP address on the display.
+This could be used on a headless Pi to show its address to allow logging in via SSH.

 ----
 ## python/robot